 JOHN YDSTIE: And we have news this morning that an Iranian-American scholar detained since May in a Tehran prison, Haleh Esfandiari, was accused of conspiring against the Iranian government.
 Her colleague at the Woodrow Wilson International Center for Scholars here in Washington, D.C., former Congressman Lee Hamilton, says Esfandiari's detention has been a long and trying ordeal.

-Mr. LEE HAMILTON (Woodrow Wilson International Center for Scholars): We want her to be permitted to return to the United States and we want to see her reunited with her family.
+LEE HAMILTON: We want her to be permitted to return to the United States and we want to see her reunited with her family.